altruios/namshubettulpa/public/namshubettuple/the-plan.md

 ~His expression soured somewhat, it was both constantly astonished~ ~And serene to that astoundment~
-"R::He isn't forming new memories right now, it's like being asleep - but still conscious" "M::So wait... that's like him constantly experience a bigger and bigger time gap?"
+"R::He isn't forming new memories right now, it's like being asleep - but still conscious" 'M::So wait... that is like him constantly experience a bigger and bigger time gap?'
 *Rossin moved her hand noncommittally*
 "R::More or less - he feels perfectly serene."
 "FL::Clever.
 If the link is not safe... neither would our sleep be."
 "J::Our dreams?"
 "R::Are what make up the link."
-"M::Rossin, over here."
+'M::Rossin, over here'
 ~Martha was still standing by the window~
 *Rossin got up, and moved to her*
 ~Martha heard Flanagan behind Rossin~